zant/site/content/posts/modeling-marx.md

 > If A is a type in universe U*i and for every x : A, the type B(x) is in universe U_j, then the dependent function type (x : A) -> B(x) resides in the universe U*{max(i, j)}.

 Then HoTT could allow us to model the "mode of production" (production forces, relations of production) and the "superstructure" as a dependent function type.
-I ended up with some approximation of a structure similar to a CCC (Cartesian Closed Category) which sounds good!.
-In cubical Agda:
+I ended up with some approximation of a structure similar to a ([locally cartesian closed category](https://ncatlab.org/nlab/show/locally+cartesian+closed+category)) because at the end I'm trying to model dependent types, what homotopy type theory uses to model Universes.

+> A locally cartesian closed category is a category C whose slice categories C / x are all cartesian closed.
+[1]

+The univalence Axiom says there's an equivalence between equivalence and equality, which Cubical Type Theory constructs, this is just a property of a Martin-Löf dependent type theory. (i hope)

+> Voevodsky’s way to achieve this is to start with a Martin-Löf type theory (MLTT), including identity types and type universes, and postulate a single axiom, named univalence.
+[3]

+Now, taking in mind the relationship between a locally cartesian closed category and Martin-Löf dependent type theory[2].

+> **Dependent type theory and locally cartesian closed categories**
+> We discuss here how dependent type theory, is the syntax of which locally cartesian closed categories provide the semantics.
+For a dedicated discussion of this (and the subtle coherence issues involved) see also at categorical model of dependent types.
+>
+> Theorem 3.2.
+There are 2-functors [1]
+>
+> Cont, that forms a category of contexts of a Martin-Löf dependent type theory;
+> Lang that forms the internal language of a locally cartesian closed category.
+>
+> that constitute an equivalence of 2-categories

+> MLDependentTypeTheories ⟵Lang≃⟶Cont LocallyCartesianClosedCategories

+> Definition 3.4.
+Given a dependent type theory T, its category of contexts Con(T) is the category whose
+>
+> - objects are the types of T;
+> - morphisms f: A → B are the terms f of function type A → B.
+>   Composition is given in the evident way.
+>
+> Proposition 3.5.
+Con(T) has finite limits and is a cartesian closed category.

+So now we can better define our locally cartesian closed category:

+> 1. Definition>
+>    A locally cartesian closed category is a category C whose slice categories C / x are all cartesian closed.
+>
+> If a locally cartesian closed category C has a terminal object, then C is itself cartesian closed and in fact has all finite limits (because, cartesian products in C / x are pullbacks in C); often this requirement is included in the definition.
+>
+> Equivalently, a locally cartesian closed category C is a category with pullbacks (and a terminal object, if required) such that each base change functor f\* : C / y → C / x has a right adjoint Π_f, called the dependent product.
+(This equivalence is discussed in detail below.)
+>
+> In particular, such pullbacks preserve all colimits.
+Therefore, if a locally cartesian closed category has finite colimits, it is automatically a coherent category, and in fact a Heyting category.

+And now with a little help of topos theory and Grothendieck:

+> The “fundamental theorem” of topos theory, in the terminology of McLarty 1992, asserts that for any topos 𝒯 and x ∈ 𝒯 any object, also the slice category 𝒯/x is a topos: the slice topos.

+Hence, we have the concept of Universes in HoTT, where Universes are objects X ∈ 𝒯, and 𝒯 a topos in the slice category 𝒯/X.

+Given all of the above, and given that this is more or less what cubical Agda is, let's imagine for a second that:

 ```

 variable
- 𝓤 𝓥 : Universe -- hlevels in HoTT
+ 𝓤 𝓥 : Universes

 -- Forces of Production (technology, labour) is a type ξ, type in 𝓤
-ξ : 𝓤
+ξ : Type 𝓤
 -- Relations of Productions (class structures) is a type Ψ, type in 𝓤
-Ψ : 𝓤
+Ψ : Type 𝓤

 -- Mode of Production φ (forces of production, relations of production) is the tensor product that takes (ξ x Ψ to 𝓤)
-φ : 𝓤 × 𝓤 → 𝓤
+φ : Type 𝓤 × Type 𝓤 → Type 𝓤

 -- Superstructure ρ (social and political life), dependent type family in 𝓤
 ρ (x : ξ, y: Ψ) -> ρ(φ(x, y)) -- so different superstructures (e.g. socialist, communist, capitalist) could be indexed by different modes of production? with relations of production Ψ that are not based on class structures?